What Are Volleyball Shoes

 Sandwiched between the outsole and upper, volleyball shoe midsoles are lightweight to allow freedom of movement.
 However, they still incorporate ethylene vinyl acetate (EVA) foam or similar shock-absorbing materials.
 Some also have a contoured shape for arch support.

-See also How To Break in Volleyball Shoes?
+See also How to Lace Your Volleyball Shoes

 Outsoles